Close Menu

 • Thais Rodrigues Cons

-Thais Rodrigues Cons is a PhD student in Rhetoric & Composition at the University of Arizona, where she currently works as a Writing Across the Curriculum graduate associate.
-Her research interests include Technical and Professional Writing, Critical Digital Literacies, Multilingual Writing & Identity, and Writing Centers.
+Thais Rodrigues Cons is a PhD candidate in Rhetoric & Composition at the University of Arizona, where she currently works as a Writing Across the Curriculum graduate associate.
+Her research interests include Technical and Professional Writing, Critical Digital Literacies, Multilingual Writing & Identity, Writing Program Administration, and Archival Studies.

 View all posts